 Next, say how you deal with the main point or idea.
-Here, you would run the first machine some number of steps, then the second some number of steps, then the third, then the second, then the first, and so forth.
+Here, you would run the first machine some number of steps, then the second, then the first, and so forth.
 This runs the machines in parallel.
 This is called a diagonalization technique (to see why, look at the picture below).